 The criteria of relevance is used to decide whether to include or not some visual information, for example a clue that can lead to resolving a mystery later in the film, and in case information needs to be selected to fit in the space and time available.
 Whenever possible, the clients are involved in this process, as these decisions can affect the way the film is perceived by its audience.

-We strive to keep constantly up-to-date with the changes of this rapidly evolving sector and to ensure that our audio descriptions are fully compliant with the current requirements for accessibility including Creative Scotland, British Film Institute and Ofcom requirements for Disability Access Materials.
+We strive to keep constantly up-to-date with changes in this rapidly evolving sector and to ensure that our audio descriptions are fully compliant with the current requirements for accessibility including Creative Scotland, British Film Institute and Ofcom requirements for Disability Access Materials.

 Audio descriptions can be mixed in with the original soundtrack or be on a separate track that can be turned on and off.
 We normally provide both versions at no extra charge.
 Films that feature foreign languages will also need to include a vocal translation of the subtitles.
 These are called audio subtitles.

-Please contact us at email@example.com to find out more about costs and turnaround time.
+Please contact us via email (or use the handy form) to find out more about costs and turnaround time.

-For a start, we will need to know the duration of the film you want to audio describe.
+To get started, we will need to know the duration of the film you want to subtitle.

 To help us work out the best product and quote for your needs, it would be great if you could also tell us: